 The base specification BMW E60/E61 5 Series stereo does not come with tweeters as standard in the front.
 The base specification comes with a single mid-range speaker in each door, which doesn’t sound brilliant, no matter how much you adjust the treble and bass settings on the stereo.
 However, the door has a grill and aperture for tweeters and there is a connector on the mid-range speaker in the doors for the tweeter to allow you to upgrade.

-The only challenge is that the speaker in the door has a bespoke BMW connector on it rather than a standard one.
-Luckily BMW sell the connectors individually which consists of the connector and 2 flying leads.
-The high level BMW part number for the kit is 61136925634.
-This is all you need to ask for and is sufficient for 1x side, so you need Qty 2x.
-This high level part number consist of the following items:
+The speaker in the door has a bespoke BMW connector for the tweeter rather than a standard one.
+So you cant just use a spade connector like most speakers.
+Luckily BMW sells the connectors individually, which consists of the connector and 2x flying leads.
+The high-level BMW part number for the kit is 61136925634.
+This is all you need to ask for and is sufficient for 1x side, so you need to ask for Qty 2x.
+You cannot order these online, you will have to phone your local BMW branch and collect them.
+The high-level part number 61136925634 consists of the following 3x items:

 - Negative Black Flying leads (part number 61130005197);